 Anyone who knows me knows I share my life with my fostered-furry-friends.
 They are special needs, in that they require that little bit more love and attention than most dogs might.
 Their problems have sometimes sadly been caused by mistreatment, sometimes by illness or disease.
 Because, for some strange reason, they often manage to worm their way into my writing, as well as my heart, I thought I’d share them with you.

-Firstly, we have Snoops Aka Rambo.
-Snoops, a tiny Jack Russell, who stands no taller than eleven inches from toe to sticky-up ears, was brought to the rescue centre by the police.
+Sadly, I recently lost little Snoops Aka Rambo.
+Snoops, a tiny Jack Russell, who stood no taller than eleven inches from toe to sticky-up ears, was brought to the rescue centre by the police.
 Someone had apparently decided to play football with him, unfortunately using Snoops as the ball.
-Snoops is vulnerable, feisty and now, sadly, mostly blind.
-He thinks I’m gorgeous.
-I think I’m in love.
+Snoops was vulnerable, feisty and, heartbreakingly, mostly blind.

 When Sadie came to us, she had cancer.
 After her operation, she led a fit and healthy life and eventually became a Pets As Therapy (PAT) dog.
 A good-natured, content girl, Sadie is the three-legged star of Somebody to Love.